BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

     <li>
         <b>How to make people be good</b><br/>
         Fixing classism, solipsism, the abuse of power, etc.<br/>
         Mountains of effort over the millennia.
-Countless moral systems.
+Countless moral systems, with only partial success.<br/>
     </li>
     <li>
         <b>The Watchmaker Problem</b><br/>
         A watch is made by a watchmaker.
 The universe exists, so what created the universe?<br/>
         Why is there something rather than nothing?
-How could something come from nothing?<br/>
+How could something come from nothing?<br/><br/>
         The Big Bang is not an answer, by the way.
 The Big Bang just moves the problem.<br/>
-        Nobody knows what caused the big bang, where the energy present at the start of the universe came from.<br/>
+        Nobody knows what caused the big bang, where the energy present at the start of the universe came from.
         Scientists don't know.
 Nobody knows.
     </li>
 </ul>